 • Bonding and Curing: Once the sealant material is applied, a curing light may harden it quickly.
 This process, known as photopolymerization, helps the sealant bond securely to the tooth surface.
 The light activates chemicals in the sealant material, causing it to harden within seconds.

 • Evaluation: After the sealants are applied and cured, Dr. Towson, Dr. Viggy, or Dr. Jow will check the bite to ensure that the sealants do not interfere with the proper alignment of the teeth.
-They may also assess the integrity of the sealant coverage to ensure that all susceptible areas are adequately protected.
+They also check the sealant’s integrity to ensure it fully protects all vulnerable areas.

 • Final Polish: Once the sealants are correctly bonded and evaluated, Dr. Towson, Dr. Viggy, or Dr. Jow may perform a final polish to smooth rough edges and ensure a comfortable fit.
 This step also helps enhance the sealants’ appearance, making them less noticeable in the mouth.